siriussecurity/notebooks/README.md

 Currently the msticpy_ti_providers notebook contains only the Shodan provider, but a couple more will follow soon.

 ### Shodan
+The Shodan provider supports ipv4 observables.
+It will retrieve detailed information about the IP address and open ports from the Shodan API.

 The Shodan provider needs the following config parameters:

 * shodan_api_key: this is your API from your Shodan subscription.